olamiwhat/aws-bootstrap/ReadMe.md

     `"stop": node ./node_modules/pm2/bin/pm2 stop`
 - add a build step to package.json - Here I am using a dummy build step (Production build process actually goes here) `"build": "echo 'Building....'"`.

+### Manual Installation of AWS Infrastructure

+This step is to manually create a basic AWS infrastructure to host the application.
+Manually install the application on an EC2 instance.
+Note that you need to have an AWS account for the following steps.

+- Visit the AWS console and select any region.
+- Go to the EC2 instances section of the AWS and hit the "Launch Instance" button.
+- You'll be asked to pick an AMI(Amazon Machine Image, which is basically a set of instructions for installing the operating system and some associated software).
+Select default "Amazon Linux 2 AMI on x86".
+- Next, choose an instance type - the default t2.micro, which is within the AWS free tier.
+- Keep accepting default until you're asked to configure the security group.
+Adda rule to allow traffic to port 8080, which we configure our application to listen on.
+- Hit the "Review and Launch" buttons to get the instance started.
+Select Proceed without a key pair and then Launch instance.
+- The instance can be reached on the internet via the Public DNS (IPv4) shown in the console.